 = No native capabilities

 As a result, SuiteSuccess customers can get their ERP systems up and running in as few as 100 days.
-And, SuiteSuccess includes post-implementation support to help businesses expand beyond core financials into areas like CRM, PSA, HR, and ecommerce when they’re ready to do so.
+And, SuiteSuccess includes post-implementation support to help businesses expand beyond core financials into areas such as CRM, PSA, HR, and ecommerce when they’re ready to do so.

-While Intacct’s small in-house team—or, more likely, its partners—implement the system for customers, the provider has nothing analogous to SuiteSuccess.
+Intacct has a small in-house professional services team largely based in North America but relies on partners to handle many implementations.
+Know that these partners may turn to offshore teams to help with your implementation.
+The software provider also has nothing analogous to SuiteSuccess.
 The quality of the finished product depends largely on the knowledge and expertise of the implementation partner.

 Database and Architecture Considerations